 For monitoring, traditionally, you can use something like Ganglia.
-Ganglia was often used to monitor CDN networks involving several PoPs in different geographic locations.
+Ganglia was often used to monitor CDN networks involving several PoPs in different locations.
 However, within this CDN network, the PoPs look the same.
 The same servers, storage, etc., and only with the difference in the number of transit providers and servers.
-Then to alert, we can use Icinga and have this on the back of Ganglia.
-With this type of monitoring design, we have the infrastructure pushing metrics to the central collectors.
-The central collectors are in one location, maybe two for backup but often two locations.
+Then to alert, we can use Icinga and have this on the back of the Ganglia.
+With this monitoring design, the infrastructure pushes metrics to the central collectors.
+The central collectors are in one location, maybe two for backup, but often two locations.

-- The Challenges
+Prometheus Network Monitoring: The Challenges

-Within this CDN monitoring design, you only have one or two machines that collect the telemetry for all of your infrastructures.
+Within this CDN monitoring design, only one or two machines collect the telemetry for your infrastructures.
 So as you scale your infrastructure and throw more data at the system, you have to scale up instead of out.
 This can be costly and will often hit bottlenecks.

-Creating custom dashboards on unique metrics was hard, and there was also no alerting support.
+Creating custom dashboards on unique metrics was hard, and no alerting support existed.
 Also, there was no API to get and consume the metric data around that time.
-So if you wanted to get to the data and consume it in a different system or perform interesting analyses, all of this data is essentially locked into the Ganglia.
+So if you wanted to get to the data and consume it in a different system or perform interesting analyses, all of it is locked into the Ganglia.

 These systems may need to be managed by two different teams.
 There can be cloud teams looking after the cloud-based SaaS solution and an on-premises network or security teams looking at the on-premises monitoring.
 So there is already a communication gap.
 Not to mention creating a considerable siloed environment in one technology set – monitoring.

 Also, questions arise about where to put the metrics in the SaaS-based product or Ganga.
 For example, we could have different metrics in the same place or the same metrics in only one place.
 How can you keep track and ensure consistency?
 Ideally, if you have a dispersed PoP design and expect your infrastructure to grow and plan for the future, you don’t want to have centralized collectors.
 But unfortunately, most on-premise solutions still have a push-based centralized model.

 Prometheus network monitoring is a server application that is written in GO.
 It is an open-source, decentralized monitoring tool but can be centralized when you use the federate option.
 Prometheus has a server component, and you run this in each environment.
 You can, if you want, run a Prometheus container in each Kubernetes pod.

 Prometheus Monitoring: Legacy System

-We would have Node Exporters for both Linux and Windows, which will extract and create a metric endpoint on each of your servers.
+We would have Node Exporters for both Linux and Windows, extracting and creating a metric endpoint on your servers.
 The metric endpoint is needed on each server or host so Prometheus can scrap the metrics.
-So there is a Daemon running, collecting all of the metrics.
+So a Daemon is running, collecting all of the metrics.
 So these metrics are exposed on a page, for example, http://host:port/metrics, that allows Prometheus to scrape.